LearnByDoing2024/Youtube/20240501 autogen code executors/README.md

 # AutoGen Code Executor Demo

 This project demonstrates the usage of AutoGen's code execution capabilities, specifically focusing on the `LocalCommandLineCodeExecutor` for running Python code blocks.
+Watch the full tutorial on [Learn By Doing with Steven YouTube Channel](https://www.youtube.com/).

 ## Overview